What are the types of flames that may be produced in gas welding?

 1. Neutral flame (Acetylene and oxygen in equal proportions).

 (b) Outer bluish color indicates complete combustion.

-(c) Maximum temperature of flame is induced at the intersection of inner cone and outer cone.
+(c) Maximum temperature of the flame is induced at the intersection of the inner cone and outer cone.

-(d) During combustion of acetylene large quantity of water is produced, to evaporate this water, large amount of heat is carried away.
+(d) During the combustion of acetylene large quantity of water is produced, to evaporate this water, a large amount of heat is carried away.

 (b) It can be used for high melting point materials.